 4. The Florida Panther

-The preserve is the last remaining habitat of the endangered Florida panther.
+This preserve in Florida is the last remaining habitat of the endangered Florida panther.
 You aren’t likely to see one, as there are fewer than 130 panthers left in the wild, according to the most recent estimates.
 Their biggest threat is becoming roadkill.
 There are panther crossing signs at points along the highway.
 Slow down and be watchful.
 I had the experience years ago of having a panther dart across the road in front of me.
 Today just about every panther is collared and tracked by wildlife managers who are working feverishly to save the species.

-5. Native American Villages
+5. Native American Villages in Alligator Alley

 American Indian villages are found frequently along Old Alligator Alley.
 The Seminole and Miccosukee Native American Indians have long lived in the Everglades and Big Cypress areas.
 You will find history tours, gift shops, and, yes, more airboat rides.